Somerset Women cricket team: 2000– : Women's County Championship

 Somerset replaced West of England Women in the County Championship in 2000, and finished 3rd in Division 2 in their first season.
 Somerset remained in the second division until 2005, when they were promoted.
 This then began a period in which Somerset bounced between the two divisions, being promoted in 2008, 2011, 2015 and 2017 and relegated in 2006, 2010, 2012, 2016 and 2018.
 Somerset also missed out on promotion in play-offs in 2013 and 2014, with the game being abandoned in 2013 and losing to Warwickshire Women in 2014.
 In 2019, Somerset finished second-bottom of Division 2.

 Somerset have fared similarly in the Women's Twenty20 Cup, for example winning promotion to Division 1 in 2014 and 2016 before being relegated in the following seasons.
 In 2019, Somerset won Division 2 with 6 victories from 8 games.
 Following the 2019 season, women's cricket in England was restructured and the 2020 season was cancelled due to the COVID-19 pandemic.
 In 2021, only the Twenty20 Cup took place, with Somerset competing in the West Midlands Group.
 They won their regional division, winning 5 of their 8 matches.
 Somerset bowler Lorraine Szczepanski was the second-highest wicket-taker in the tournament, with 13 wickets, and batters Georgia Hennessy and Sophie Luff were the 2nd and 4th leading run-scorers, respectively.
 They finished second in their group in the 2022 Women's Twenty20 Cup and subsequently progressed to the group final, where they lost to Warwickshire.
+In the 2023 Women's Twenty20 Cup, all of the side's group stage matches were rained-off, but they beat Devon and Wales on the group Finals Day to win their group.
+They also played various 50-over friendlies against other sides in the South West.
+In 2024, the side finished 2nd in their group in the Twenty20 Cup and 5th in their group in the new ECB Women's County One-Day tournament.

-Somerset have had various notable players appear for them over the years, most prominently the former England Women players Anya Shrubsole and Fran Wilson.
+Somerset have had various notable players appear for them over the years, most prominently the former England players Anya Shrubsole and Fran Wilson.